-Working at the Simon Dubnow Institute as a Research Associate since June 2017.
+Working at the Leibniz Institute for Jewish History and Culture – Simon Dubnow as a Research Associate since June 2017.
 Studied Law at the University of Essex (LL.B.), and completed his master degree in Law (LL.M.) at the Hebrew University of Jerusalem and in International Law at the University of Michigan Law School.
 Doctoral Candidate between 2008 and 2011 at the University of Michigan Law School; subject of S.J.D. thesis: »Occupation, Humanity, Order.
 A Critique of International Humanitarian Law.« Worked as legal and policy adviser for the International Committee of the Red Cross, and taught International Law at the Hebrew University of Jerusalem and at the Erik Castrén Institute of International Law and Human Rights at the University of Helsinki, where he is a docent in International Law.

 • History of International Law

 • Diplomatic history, especially Israeli diplomacy of the first decade (1948–1957)

 Essays and Articles

 A »Historical Commitment«?
 Identity and Ideology in Israel's Attitude to the Refugee Convention 1951–4, in: The International History Review 37 (2015), no. 4, 745–767.

 Not Our Salvation.
 Israel, the Genocide Convention, and the World Court 1950–1951, in: Diplomacy & Statecraft 26 (2015), no. 3, 473–493.

 The Role of the International Committee of the Red Cross, in: Andrew Clapham/Paola Gaeta/Marco Sassòli (eds.), The 1949 Geneva Conventions.
 A Commentary, Oxford 2015, 525–548 (together with Steven Ratner).